NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Abstract

 \section{Abstract}

-Estimating sewing patterns from images is a practical approach for creating high-quality 3D garments.
-Due to the lack of real-world pattern-image paired data, prior approaches fine-tune large vision language models (VLMs) on synthetic garment datasets generated by randomly sampling from a parametric garment model GarmentCode~\cite{korosteleva2023garmentcode}.
-However, these methods often struggle to generalize to in-the-wild images, fail to capture real-world correlations between garment parts, and are typically restricted to single-layer outfits.
-In contrast, we observe that VLMs are effective at describing garments in natural language, yet perform poorly when asked to directly regress GarmentCode parameters from images.
-To bridge this gap, we propose \dsl{} (Natural Garment Language), a novel intermediate language that restructures GarmentCode into a representation more understandable to language models.
-Leveraging this language, we introduce \moniker, a \textit{training-free} pipeline that queries large VLMs to extract structured garment parameters, which are then deterministically mapped to valid GarmentCode.
-We evaluate our method on the Dress4D, CloSe and a newly collected dataset of approximately 5,000 in-the-wild fashion images.
-Our approach achieves state-of-the-art performance on standard geometry metrics and is strongly preferred in both human and GPT-based perceptual evaluations compared to existing baselines.
-Furthermore, \moniker\/ can recover multi-layer outfits whereas competing methods focus mostly on single-layer garments, highlighting its strong generalization to real-world images even with occluded parts.
-These results demonstrate that accurate sewing pattern reconstruction is possible without costly model training.
+Estimating sewing patterns from images is a practical approach for creating high-quality 3D garments, but it remains challenging due to the scarcity of paired real-world image and sewing-pattern data.
+Existing methods address this limitation by training vision-language models (VLMs) to learn low-level sewing-pattern representations from synthetic garments sampled from parametric garment models.
+However, they often struggle to generalize to in-the-wild images, fail to capture real-world correlations between garment parts, and are restricted to single-layer outfits.
+In contrast, we observe that VLMs are effective at describing garments in natural language, but mapping these descriptions into valid sewing patterns remains difficult.
+To bridge this gap, we propose \dsl{} (Natural Garment Language), a novel domain-specific language that represents garments in terms aligned with VLMs’ natural descriptive abilities.
+Leveraging \dsl, we introduce a fully training-free pipeline that queries large VLMs to extract structured garment specifications and deterministically converts them into valid sewing patterns.
+We evaluate our method on the Dress4D, CloSe and a newly collected dataset of 253 in-the-wild fashion images.
+Our approach achieves state-of-the-art performance on standard geometry metrics and is preferred in both human and GPT-based perceptual evaluations compared to existing baselines.
+Furthermore, \moniker\/ recovers multi-layer outfits whereas competing methods focus mostly on single-layer garments, highlighting its strong generalization to real-world images even with occluded parts.
+These results demonstrate that an efficient garment representation is critical for sewing pattern estimation with VLMs.
 Our code and data will be released for research use.